 Under section 26 of the NSCA, activities associated with a nuclear facility, such as preparing a site, construction, operation or decommissioning, can occur only in accordance with a licence issued by the CNSC.
 The Adaptive Phased Management repository will be subject to the CNSC's comprehensive licensing system, which covers the entire life cycle of the repository.
 This stepwise approach will require a licence for each phase of the repository life cycle.
-A licensing decision by the CNSC on a repository can be taken only after an environmental assessment has been approved under the Canadian Environmental Assessment Act.
+A licensing decision by the CNSC on a repository can be taken only after the successful completion of the environmental assessment process.

-The transportation of used nuclear fuel is regulated by the CNSC and Transport Canada.
-Compliance will also be required with federal plans such as the CBRNE Resilience Strategy for Canada and the Federal Nuclear Emergency Plan.
+The transportation of used nuclear fuel is jointly regulated by the CNSC and Transport Canada.

 Although Canada's constitutional division of powers confers the authority to regulate nuclear energy to the federal government, it does not exclude provincial and territorial authority to regulate related matters within their domain.
-Some aspects of siting or construction of the project and the transportation of used nuclear fuel may be governed by provincial legislation:
+All aspects of the NWMO's work will comply with all applicable provincial regulatory requirements.
+For example, some aspects of siting or construction of the project and the transportation of used nuclear fuel may be governed by provincial legislation:

-- Most provinces and territories include nuclear substances in legislation and regulations addressing the transportation of dangerous goods within that province or territory. - " Provincial governments are responsible for protecting public health and safety, property and the environment within their borders, which often includes provincial emergency preparedness legislation. - Provincial governments are responsible for the regulation of resource exploration and/ or extraction (e.g., drilling and underground mining) and Crown land management (e.g., disposition of provincial lands). - Provincial legislation requiring the assessment of potential environmental effects of an activity, plan or program may apply to some aspects of this work.
-Legislation governing endangered species, environmental protection, heritage protection or preservation, water resources protection, occupational health and safety, employment standards or labour relations may be relevant. - Various permits, licences and approvals will be required, and provincial policies and guidelines may be applicable at the site selection stage. - " Municipalities, which derive their authority from provincial legislation, may have requirements such as permits, codes, standards and/or bylaws that also need to be addressed.
+- Most provinces and territories include nuclear substances in legislation and regulations addressing the transportation of dangerous goods within that province or territory. - Provincial governments are responsible for protecting public health and safety, property and the environment within their borders, which often includes provincial emergency preparedness legislation. - Provincial governments are responsible for the regulation of resource exploration and/ or extraction (e.g., drilling and underground mining) and Crown land management (e.g., disposition of provincial lands). - " Provincial legislation requiring the assessment of potential environmental effects of an activity, plan or program may apply to some aspects of this work.
+Legislation governing endangered species, environmental protection, heritage protection or preservation, water resources protection, occupational health and safety, employment standards or labour relations may be relevant. - Various permits, licences and approvals will be required, and provincial policies and guidelines may be applicable at the site selection stage. - Municipalities, which derive their authority from provincial legislation, may have requirements such as permits, codes, standards and/or bylaws that also need to be addressed.